Where are the Snowbirds?

 Snowbirding is an Option

-Where are the snowbirds going each winter?
-The options are many for those who aspire to become people of leisure.
-Snowbirding is a great option, but it requires research and preparation.
+You and I are potential snowbirds.
+Where is our winter escape going to be?
+There are many options for those of us who aspire to become people of leisure.
+Snowbirding is a great option but requires research, money, and preparation.

 This post contains affiliate links.
 If you click on a link, a small commission may be paid.